jwang1122/apcomputer/exams/sectionII-11.md

 }
 ```

-(a)  Write the constructor for theWordPairListclass.
-The constructor takes an array of strings words as a parameter and initializes the instance variableallPairsto anArrayListof WordPair objects.
+(a)  Write the constructor for the WordPairList class.
+The constructor takes an array of strings words as a parameter and initializes the instance variable allPairs to anArrayListof WordPair objects.

 A WordPair object consists of a word from the array paired with a word that appears later in the array.
 The allPairs list contains WordPair objects (words[i], words[j]) for every i and j, where 0 <= i < j<words.length.
 Each WordPair object is added exactly once to the list.